l0uisgrange/ada-2025-project/README.md

 #### Week 5 (before Dec 10)

-- Interpretation & Storytelling:
-    - Combine quantitative results into a coherent narrative.
-    - Prepare visualizations for the story: temporal sentiment timelines, network maps, event impact comparisons.
-    - Prepare interactive dashboards or notebooks for the final data story.
+- [ ] Final polishing of notebooks, README.md, and visualizations.
+- [ ] Ensure the GitHub repository is complete and organized.
+- [ ] Make final adjustments to figures, text, or additional analyses as needed before submission.

 #### Week 6 (before Dec 17)

-- Final polishing of notebooks, README, and visualizations.
-- Ensure GitHub repository is complete, organized, and fully reproducible.
-- Make final adjustments to figures, text, or additional analyses as needed before submission.
+_Margin week_

 ## 🤝 Team Organization